mendersoftware/mender-orchestrator-support/README.md

 To start using Mender, we recommend that you begin with the Getting started section in [the Mender documentation](https://docs.mender.io/).

+## Support

+Only the components in the list below are supported by Northern.tech.
+Components that are not in the list are community supported only:

+* `interfaces/v1/rootfs-image`
+* `inventory/mender-inventory-mender-orchestrator`
+* `modules/mender-orchestrator-manifest`

 ## Contributing